Arrow season 3: Writing

 It was also disclosed at San Diego that the season would feature an episode exploring the origins of the character Felicity Smoak, to be entitled "Oracle", which would focus on her time at M.I.T.
 It was confirmed by Marc Guggengheim in August that the episode name had been changed to "The Secret Origin of Felicity Smoak" and that the episode would also introduce Felicity's mother, Donna Smoak.

 Kreisberg also confirmed that Colin Donnell would make an appearance as Tommy Merlyn in the second episode of the season, during a flashback sequence.

+Guggenheim originally discussed with the other writers about bringing Jessica De Gouw back as Helena Bertinelli / Huntress.
+However, despite the crew loving to work with De Gouw and De Gouw's interest in returning, the season ultimately proved to be too short for a Huntress episode given that they ran out of stories to include in a 23-episode season, like that of Felicity Smoak's parents, not wishing to waste the character for an episode that couldn't do her "justice".
+As a compensation, it was decided to bring the Huntress back in the Arrow: Season 2.5 comic book series while planning to bring De Gouw back for the next season upon learning of the show's renewal.

 The preview of the third season trailer revealed the season 'big bad' to be Ra's al Ghul.
 Talking about potential story arcs, Kreisberg noted the possibility of Oliver working with Malcolm Merlyn against Ra's – "We've established firmly that Ra's al Ghul hates Merlyn and Oliver doesn't like Merlyn.
 It's going to be series of who hates who more.
 The enemy of my enemy is my friend."

 Casting

-In July 2014, the series cast several season regulars, including Brandon Routh as Ray Palmer along with J. R. Ramirez was Ted Grant / Wildcat, Karl Yune as Maseo Yamashiro and Rila Fukushima as Tatsu Yamashiro Vinnie Jones was also cast as Danny Brickwell, in a guest role.
+In July 2014, the series cast several season regulars, including Brandon Routh as Ray Palmer along with J. R. Ramirez was Ted Grant / Wildcat, Karl Yune as Maseo Yamashiro and Rila Fukushima as Tatsu Yamashiro.
+Devon Aoki was originally cast to play the latter, but scheduling conflicts led Aoki to be recast as Tatsu with Fukushima.
+Vinnie Jones was also cast as Danny Brickwell, in a guest role.
 The following month, it was announced that Charlotte Ross would be joining the series as Felicity's mother, Donna Smoak.
 Later the same month, Nolan Gerard Funk was cast as Felicity's former boyfriend Cooper Seldon.
 In September, Matt Nable was cast in the role of the season's antagonist, Ra's al Ghul.
 Film actor Liam Neeson, who played the character in the Christopher Nolan Batman films Batman Begins and The Dark Knight Rises, originally expressed an interest in reprising the role for the show, but couldn't take up offer when the showrunners approached him due to scheduling conflicts.
 Amy Gumenick was cast in a guest role as Carrie Cutter in the same month.
 Caity Lotz was confirmed to return as Sara Lance for at least three episodes at the start of the season.